faith2333/xuanwu/README.md

 ## Project Introduction
 ***

-**Infrastructure Framework:** The project is base on [kratos](https://go-kratos.dev/) a microservice framework designed by bilibili group. it helps me so much.
+**Infrastructure Framework:** This project is base on [kratos](https://go-kratos.dev/) a microservice framework designed by bilibili group. it helps me so much.

 **Database ORM Model:** XuanWu use [gorm](https://gorm.io/) as ORM model.